airbnb/mavericks/docs/setup.md

 This checks whether your application was built as a debuggable build, and if so will enable the debug checks.

+You also may override `MavericksViewModelConfigFactory.storeContextOverride` that StateStore uses internally (see [threading](https://github.com/airbnb/Mavericks/wiki#threading-in-mvrx) and [debug-checks](https://github.com/airbnb/Mavericks/wiki#debug-checks) for more details)

 #### [Optional] Configuration with Mocking Support
 If you would like to take advantage of [Mavericks's mocking system](https://github.com/airbnb/Mavericks/wiki/Mavericks-Mocking-System) at all you should instead initialize the global settings via the `MavericksMocks` object in your application's initialization.
 ```kotlin